Saurabh-29/Waveglow_Inference_in_CUDA/README.md

 # Waveglow
 Cuda C++ implementation of NVIDIA's Waveglow.

-The model architecure based on flows is described in this paper.
+The model architecture based on flows is described in this paper.
 [WaveGlow: a Flow-based Generative Network for Speech Synthesis](https://arxiv.org/pdf/1811.00002.pdf).

 **_Waveglow, a flow-based network is capable of generating high quality speech from mel-spectograms_**.
 It combines insights from [Glow](https://arxiv.org/pdf/1807.03039.pdf) and  [Wavenet](https://arxiv.org/pdf/1609.03499.pdf)  in order to provide fast, efficient and high-quality audio synthesis, without the need for auto-regression.